 - Crave Episodes Less Than 3 Minutes - In contrast to conscious thought fixation (the "nice juicy steak" type thinking that can last as long as you have the ability to maintain your focus and concentration), it is rare when any subconsciously triggered crave episode lasts longer than three minutes.
 If it should happen it could indicate that you encountered two triggers in close proximity to each other, and have reclaimed two aspects of life.

-- Time Distortion Symptom - A recent study found that nicotine cessation causes serious time distortion.
+- Time Distortion Symptom - Studies teach us that nicotine cessation causes serious time distortion.
 Although crave episodes are generally less than three minutes, recovery time distortion can make minutes can feel like hours.
 Keep a clock or watch handy to maintain honest perspective on time.